-- I Have Your Son: Captured in the Whispering Wood and taken hostage to Riverrun along with his cousin Tion Frey.
+- I Have Your Wife: Captured in the Whispering Wood and taken hostage to Riverrun along with his cousin Tion Frey.

-Another son of Kevan, and twin to Willem Lannister.
+Third son of Kevan Lannister and Dorna Swyft, and twin to Willem.
 A squire in host commanded by Stafford Lannister.

 Ser Tygett Lannister

-Tywin's second brother, he strived to escape his older brother's shadow by proving himself as a warrior, but never succeeded at surpassing him.
+Fourth child of Tytos Lannister and Jeyne Marbrand.
+Was married to Darlessa Marbrand, with whom he had a son, Tyrek.
+He strove to escape his older brother's shadow by proving himself as a warrior, but never succeeded at surpassing him.
 Nevertheless, Tygett had a good relationship with his nephews Jaime and Tyrion.
-He was married to Darlessa Marbrand and had one child, Tyrek.
 He died of a pox sometime before the events of the series.

-Only child of Tygett and Darlessa, he serves as a squire to King Robert Baratheon alongside his cousin Lancel.
+Only child of Tygett Lannister and Darlessa Marbrand, he serves as a squire to King Robert Baratheon alongside his cousin Lancel.

 - Arranged Marriage: To Ermesande Hayford, who is only a baby but is the last member of House Hayford, which gives the Lannisters a claim to her houses lands.
 (No, there's no consummation, thank the gods.
 Though Tyrek does have to live with being called "Wet Nurse.")